• Archives

 Share on FacebookShare on Twitter

-Although, sources reveal that Rhimes may have been renegotiating with ABC studios over the past months, she deserves a push for her accomplishments.
-According to Hollywood reporter, she’s the first African-American woman to reach the 100 episode milestone three times in her career and the first to be nominated for best drama actress in the past 18 years.
+Multiple sources suggest that Rhimes had been re-visiting her agreement with ABC studios over previous months, a move merited by her remarkable career achievements.
+The Hollywood Reporter records her as the first African-American woman to cross the 100-episode milestone three times in her career and secure a nomination for best drama actress in 18 years.

 Related Posts: